Pnictogen

-Since 1988, IUPAC calls it Group 15.
-Before that, in America it was called Group VA, owing to a text by H. C. Deming and the Sargent-Welch Scientific Company, while in Europe it was called Group VB and IUPAC recommended that in 1970.
-(Pronounced "group five A" and "group five B"; "V" is the Roman numeral 5).
+The IUPAC has called it Group 15 since 1988.
+Before that, in America it was called Group VA, owing to a text by H. C. Deming and the Sargent-Welch Scientific Company, while in Europe it was called Group VB, which the IUPAC had recommended in 1970.
+(Pronounced "group five A" and "group five B"; "V" is the Roman numeral 5.)
 In semiconductor physics, it is still usually called Group V. The "five" ("V") in the historical names comes from the "pentavalency" of nitrogen, reflected by the stoichiometry of compounds such as N2O5.
 They have also been called the pentels.

 Characteristics

 Chemical

-Like other groups, the members of this family show similar patterns in electron configuration, especially in the outermost shells, resulting in trends in chemical behavior.
+Like other groups, the members of this family manifest similar patterns in electron configuration, notably in their valence shells, resulting in trends in chemical behavior.

-This group has the defining characteristic that all the component elements have 5 electrons in their outermost shell, that is 2 electrons in the s subshell and 3 unpaired electrons in the p subshell.
-They are therefore 3 electrons short of filling their outermost electron shell in their non-ionized state.
-The Russell–Saunders term symbol of the ground state in all elements in the group is 4S3/2.
+This group has the defining characteristic whereby each component element has 5 electrons in their valence shell, that is, 2 electrons in the s sub-shell and 3 unpaired electrons in the p sub-shell.
+They are therefore 3 electrons shy of filling their valence shell in their non-ionized state.
+The Russell-Saunders term symbol of the ground state in all elements in the group is 4S3/2.

 The most important elements of this group to life on Earth are nitrogen (N), which in its diatomic form is the principal component of air, and phosphorus (P), which, like nitrogen, is essential to all known forms of life.